 As result of a series of mysterious events, at least three versions of this letter are known to exist.
 In apparent chronological order of creation, these three versions are a handwritten draft, allegedly in Oswald’s hand, the letter sent to the Soviet Embassy, and a handwritten copy of the letter in the hand of Ruth Paine.
 Paine testified to the Warren Commission that she took the unusual step of copying the purported original because its potentially seditious contents worried her sufficiently to resolve to pass on her version of the letter to FBI agents who had twice visited the Paine family residence in search of the elusive Lee Harvey Oswald.

 Rather extraordinarily, when the Warren Commission turned its attention to the circumstances and significance of the letter, its counsel and members heard testimony based not on the copy received at the Soviet Embassy, nor on the draft allegedly in Oswald’s hand.
 Instead the Commission relied on Ruth Paine’s crib.

-The strange career of Ruth Paine’s version of the letter sheds light on the fear of the FBI that the letter may thwart their efforts to establish Lee Harvey Oswald in the public mind as a “lone nut” whose murder of President John Fitzgerald Kennedy was planned and performed by Oswald, and Oswald alone.
-The Russian Embassy version remained uninterrogated.
-It appeared in an appendix of the Warren Commission report.
+The strange career of Ruth Paine’s cribbed version of the letter sheds light on the fear of the FBI that the letter may thwart their efforts to establish Lee Harvey Oswald in the public mind as a “lone nut” whose murder of President John Fitzgerald Kennedy was planned and performed by Oswald, and Oswald alone.
+The Russian Embassy version. helpfully provided to the United States government by the USSR government, remained uninterrogated.
+That version was consigned to an appendix of the Warren Commission report.

 The strange career of the fair copy of the letter mailed to the Soviet Embassy illuminates the danger the letter and the information contained in it posed to world peace and the looming peril of a nuclear war between the USA and the USSR, the world’s superpowers.